-We hope that using these cards and actions, children will eventually be able to internalise pulse and rhythm, supporting future musical learning.
+We hope that through using these cards and actions, children will eventually be able to internalise pulse and rhythm, supporting future musical learning.
 These activities have the additional benefit of enhancing physical coordination, energising the group and gathering group focus (try some of these at the beginning of other lessons, not just music).
-They can also be built upon to compose more formally, or layers built up to create an impressive class body percussion piece.
+They can also be built upon to compose more formally, or layers can be built up to create an impressive class body percussion piece.

 The aims of this activity are: